mariosggg/Project_Amea/README.md

 Features

-An online platform making our city of Heraklion Crete more accessible for people with disability
+An online platform making our city of Heraklion Crete more accessible for people with Disability.In Thins platform people with Disabilities have easy access in different places in Heraklion Crete.This places includes:

+•	Hotels
+•	Restaurants
+•	Beaches
+•	Museums